suzanayesh2/Mastering-JavaScript-in-20-Days/WEEK2/Day4.md

 - Prototype chain - the feature behind the scenes that enables emulation of OOP but is a compelling tool in itself
 - The prototype chain, or __proto__ as a way to access functions that were set when Object.create() is used to instantiate an object.
 - In modern JavaScript, the preferred approach is to use classes or constructor functions with the new keyword.
 This automates the process of creating objects, ensures the prototype chain is set up correctly, and avoids duplicating functions for each object.
+- Question:
+  * whether only functions can be referenced on the prototypal reference chain, and a clarification as to whether an Object.create() argument is always the __proto__ property.
+How to visually see the __proto__ property in the console is briefly covered.
+  *  The execution context created when a function called on the prototypal reference chain is diagrammed, and it's demonstrated how the implicit parameter set in the execution context allows the function work with individual objects despite being shared.